 Flexible exchange rate Determination of currency exchange rates by market forces.

-Foreign direct investment

-The acquisition of long-term business interests in another country, usually involving management, technology and financial participation.
+Foreign direct investment The acquisition of long-term business interests in another country, usually involving management, technology and financial participation.

-GDP inflation

 A measure of the total increase in prices in the whole economy.
-Unlike CPI inflation, GDP inflation includes price increases in goods that are exported and intermediate goods such as machines, but excludes imported goods.
+GDP inflation Unlike CPI inflation, GDP inflation includes price increases in goods that are exported and intermediate goods such as machines, but excludes imported goods.

-Gold and foreign exchange account

-A Reserve Bank account that reflects its losses and profits on holdings of foreign currency and gold reserves, driven by changes in the rand/\$ exchange rate and the gold price.
+A Reserve Bank account that reflects its losses and profits on holdings Gold and foreign exchange account of foreign currency and gold reserves, driven by changes in the randdollar exchange rate and the gold price.

-Gross domestic product (GDP)

-A measure of total national output, income and expenditure in the economy.
+A measure of total national output, income and expenditure in the Gross domestic economy.

+product (GDP)

-Gross fixed capital formation
+capital formation

+(MTEF)

-The addition to a country's fixed capital stock over a specific period, before provision for depreciation.
+The addition to a country's fixed capital stock over a specific period, Gross fixed

-Headline inflation
+before provision for depreciation.

-A measure of the increase in price level that includes temporary price shocks to the economy, such as one-time price changes.

-Independent power producer

-A private-sector producer of power for the national grid.
+A measure of the increase in price level that includes temporary price Headline inflation shocks to the economy, such as one-time price changes.
+Integrated financial A project to review, upgrade and integrate government's financial management system management information technology systems.
+(IFMS) project Independent A private-sector producer of power for the national grid. power producer Indirect grant A grant allowing a national department to perform a function on behalf of a province or municipality.

-Indirect grant

-A grant allowing a national department to perform a function on behalf of a province or municipality.
 No funds are transferred, but the end-product of the grant, such as infrastructure built, is generally transferred to provincial or municipal ownership.

-Inflation

-An increase in the general level of prices.

-Inflation targeting

-A monetary policy framework intended to achieve price stability over a certain period of time.
+Inflation An increase in the general level of prices.
+A monetary policy framework intended to achieve price stability over Inflation targeting a certain period of time.
 The Reserve Bank and government agree on a target rate or range of inflation to be maintained.

-Labour force participation

-The ratio of employed and unemployed workers (the labour force) relative to the working age population.
+Labour force participation The ratio of employed and unemployed workers (the labour force) relative to the working age population.

-Main budget expenditure

-National government expenditure and transfers to provincial and local government financed from the National Revenue Fund, excluding revenues and spending related to social security funds, extra-budgetary institutions and provincial own revenue.
+Main budget expenditure National government expenditure and transfers to provincial and local government financed from the National Revenue Fund, excluding revenues and spending related to social security funds, extrabudgetary institutions and provincial own revenue.
 See also consolidated government expenditure.

-Medium-term Expenditure Committee

-The committee responsible for evaluating the budget submissions of national departments and recommending allocations.

-Medium-term expenditure framework (MTEF)

-The three-year spending plans of national and provincial governments published at the time of the Budget.

-Medium-term strategic framework

-The five-year strategy of government coinciding with the electoral term.
+Medium-term The committee responsible for evaluating the budget submissions of Expenditure Committee national departments and recommending allocations.
+The three-year spending plans of national and provincial governments Medium-term expenditure framework published at the time of the Budget.
+Medium-term strategic framework The five-year strategy of government coinciding with the electoral term.

 Monetary policy

-The actions taken by a country's monetary authority (e.g. the Reserve Bank), normally focused around money supply and interest rates.
+The actions taken by a country's monetary authority (e.g. the Reserve

+Bank), normally focused around money supply and interest rates.

 Money supply

 The total stock of money in an economy.

+National budget

-National budget The projected revenue and expenditure flowing through the National Revenue Fund.
-It does not include spending by provinces or local government from their own revenues.
-National Development Plan (NDP) A national strategy to eliminate poverty and reduce inequality.
-National Revenue Fund The consolidated account of national government into which all taxes, fees and charges collected by the South African Revenue Service and departmental revenue must be paid.
-Nominal exchange rate The current rate of exchange between the rand and foreign currencies.
+The projected revenue and expenditure flowing through the National Revenue fund.
+It does not include spending by provinces or local

+government from their own revenues.

+National Development Plan (NDP)

+A national strategy to eliminate poverty and reduce inequality.

+National Revenue Fund

+The consolidated account of national government into which all taxes, fees and charges collected by the South African Revenue Service and

+departmental revenue must be paid.

+Net asset position

+The total value of a company's assets minus its liabilities.

+Nominal exchange rate

+The current rate of exchange between the rand and foreign

+currencies.